nyteshade/join-lines-plus-context-aware/README.md

 Users appreciate release notes as you update your extension.

+### 1.0.12

+- Previously would not join lines if the last line in the document was also selected.
+  This is now only true if the first and last line selected are the last line.

 ### 1.0.10

 - Sigh, off by one issue.
 Added toast for clipboard action to make up for it.